Table of Contents

 - Pale, clammy skin

-Alcohol poisoning is a medical emergency that requires immediate life-saving interventions.
+Alcohol poisoning is an emergency that requires immediate life-saving interventions.
 While awaiting first responders, stay with the individual and try to keep them conscious.
 To reduce the risk of asphyxiation due to vomiting, lay the individual on his or her side.
 Do not give the person anything to eat or drink, or any medication.

 How to Avoid Developing an Alcohol Problem